apache/servicecomb-samples/java-chassis-samples/custom-handler-sample/README.md

    On the producer side, the output should contain the following stuffs if the producer starts up successfully:
    1. *'swagger: 2.0 info: version: 1.0.0 ...'* means the producer generated swagger contracts
    2. *'rest listen success. address=0.0.0.0:8080'* means the rest endpoint is listening on port 8080
-   3. *'Register microservice instance success'* means the producer has registered successfully to service center

    On the consumer side, you can see the following outputs:
    1. *'It's my handler!'* means custom handler had take effect